gaps-closure/hal/daemon/README.md

 ![HAL interfaces between applications and Network Interfaces.](figure_HAL_daemon.png)

 The HAL daemon, shown in the figure above, has three major components:
+- **Data Plane Switch**, which forwards packets (containing a tag and ADU) from one interface to another (e.g., from xdd0 to xdd1).
+Its forwarding in based on the arriving packet's interface name, the packet's tag value, and the HAL configuration file unidirectional mapping rules (**halmap**).
-- **Device Manager** which opens, configures and manages multiple types of interfaces (real or emualted):
+- **Device Manager**, which opens, configures and manages the different types of interfaces (real or emualted):
   - Openning the devices specified in the configuration file, using each one's specified addressing/port and communication mode.
-  - Reading and writing packets, waiting for received packets on all the opened read interfaces and transmitting packets back out onto a write interface.
+  - Reading and writing packets.
+It waits for received packets on all the opened read interfaces (using a select() function) and transmits packets back out onto the halmap-specified write interface.
-- **Data Plane Switch**, which forwards data to the correct interface (e.g., from xdd0 to xdd1) based based on the arriving packet's tag and the HAL configuration file unidirectional mapping rules (**halmap**).
 - **Message Functions**, which transform and control packets passing through HAL.
 Currenlty supported function include:
-  - Conversion to and from the internal HAL format (containing tag and ADU) and the different CDG packet formats.
-Each CDG packet format has a separate HAL sub-component that performs the tag encoding and decoding.
+  - Tag translation between the internal HAL format and the different CDG packet formats.
+Each CDG packet format has a separate HAL sub-component that performs the tag encoding and decoding: e.g., [packetize_sdh_bw_v1.c](packetize_sdh_bw_v1.c) and [packetize_sdh_bw_v1.h](packetize_sdh_bw_v1.h).

-HAL's interface to applications is through the [HAL-API](../api/).
-This *xdcomms C library* provides the high-level interface used by Applications to: a) send and receive Application Data Units (ADUs), and b) describe the ADU configuration.
-Using the ADU configuration description, the API uses the Application generated [Codecs](../appgen/) to serialize (or de-serialize) the ADU before sending the packet to (or after receiving a packet from) HAL.

 HAL communicates with the application or guard through on of its high-level interaces (e.g., xdd0 and xdd1), which can include one or more:
 - Serial devices carrying TCP/IP packets (e.g., tty0).
 - Network devices carrying either UDP or TCP packets (e.g., eth0) in client and/or server mode).
 - ZeroMQ using IPC or INET (e.g., ipc:///tmp/halpub, ipc:///tmp/halsub).
-In the figure below, HAL's left interface connects to the applications, while its right interfaces connect (through the host's devices) to the CDGs (residing either as a *bookend* (BE) on the same host as HAL or as a *bump-in-the-wire* (BW).
+In the figure above, HAL's left interface connects to the applications, while its right interfaces connect (through the host's devices) to the CDGs (residing either as a *bookend* (BE) on the same host as HAL or as a *bump-in-the-wire* (BW).

+HAL's interface to applications is through the [HAL-API](../api/).
+This *xdcomms C library* provides the high-level interface used by Applications to: a) send and receive Application Data Units (ADUs), and b) describe the ADU configuration.
+Using the ADU configuration description, the API uses the Application generated [Codecs](../appgen/) to serialize (or de-serialize) the ADU before sending the packet to (or after receiving a packet from) HAL.

 #### HAL Command Options